arextan/climate-change-avocado-regression-analysis/README.md

 ### Regression
 #### First Regression
-Running a regression showed that variables we have chosen are significant as all of your p-values were below 5%.
-However, with a low R-squared value of 8.4%, only 8.4% of the variability can be accounted for with all of these variables.
+Running a regression with the log transformed control variables and temperature change as the dependent variable had the following results.
+With 5% as the significant threshold, the control variable's p-values are below the 5% and thus significant.
+However, the model has a low R-squared value of 8.4%, meaning only 8.4% of the variability can be accounted for with all of these variables.

 #### Second Regression
-This led to the second regression done in this project involving countries as our dummy variable.
-By splitting the data per country and regressing per country, we can gain further insights on our regression such as how R-squared values are different for every country, whether a country’s yield is positively or negatively with temperature change, or whether temperature change is statistically significant on a country’s avocado yield or not.
+In order to improve the R-squared, another second regression is performed with an alternative method that utilizes the different countries as a dummy variable.
+By splitting the data per country and regressing per country, the model's strength can be differentiated depending on the country.
+From the results, every country had different R-squared values, different positive or negative correlation with temperature change, and statistical significance with temperature change.

 ![download](https://user-images.githubusercontent.com/105828433/208847138-5100d4e0-992c-4c80-b6b3-25b5146166d8.jpg)